 Among these models, Mexico's Natural Protected Areas (NPAs) are the most important conservation mechanism available to different levels of government to protect the country's biodiversity and ecosystems.
-They represent areas of the territory or of national waters that have some kind of protection regime, which restricts and regulates diverse human activities, such as urbanization, the installation of infrastructure, logging or the exploitation of natural resources.
-In the NPAs, programs of management, conservation and sustainable use of biodiversity must be established.
+They represent areas of the territory or of national waters that have some kind of protection regime, which restricts and regulates diverse human activities, such as urbanization, the installation of infrastructure, logging, or the exploitation of natural resources.
+In the NPAs, programs of management, conservation, and sustainable use of biodiversity must be established.

 According to the Convention on Biodiversity, by 2020 the national coverage protected by each country should correspond to 17 percent of its land territory plus 10 percent of its marine territory, if applicable.

-Protected natural areas preserve various environmental services, such as purifying air and water, mitigating droughts, floods and hurricanes, conserving and nourishing soils, maintaining the water and nutrient cycle, conserving pollinators and seed dispersers, functioning as a carbon sink, maintaining biodiversity, and offering unparalleled landscapes and natural settings.
+Protected natural areas preserve various environmental services, such as purifying air and water, mitigating droughts, floods, and hurricanes, conserving and nourishing soils, maintaining the water and nutrient cycle, conserving pollinators and seed dispersers, functioning as a carbon sink, maintaining biodiversity, and offering unparalleled landscapes and natural settings.

 Thus, the NPAs provide work directly or indirectly to thousands of Mexican families, especially peasants, who, in turn, contribute their knowledge and culture for the adequate conservation of these places.

-The development model based on the growing production and consumption of energy, materials, resources and goods has generated serious impacts on the planet's biodiversity, which are unprecedented in the history of the Earth and whose effects will be greater in the decades to come.
+The development model based on the growing production and consumption of energy, materials, resources, and goods has generated serious impacts on the planet's biodiversity, which are unprecedented in the history of the Earth and whose effects will be greater in the decades to come.

-This means that humanity has a serious responsibility to take action to stop the degradation and loss of biodiversity by transforming the relationships and paradigms on which they are based, generating strategies to prevent further environmental damage and correcting the current course of the dominant civilization model.
+This means that humanity has a serious responsibility to take action to stop the degradation and loss of biodiversity by transforming the relationships and paradigms on which they are based, generating strategies to prevent further environmental damage, and correcting the current course of the dominant civilization model.

-Almost certainly, the hope for the future lies in greater diversity: biological, cultural, of ideas, of actors, of productive strategies, of conservation actions and of visions of the world.
+Almost certainly, the hope for the future lies in greater diversity: biological, cultural, of ideas, of actors, of productive strategies, of conservation actions, and visions of the world.
 In the construction of a sustainable future for all, solidarity, teamwork, respect in relationships with other people and other living beings will be fundamental values.